fabric8-launcher/launcher-creator-backend/README.md

 So make _Generators_ simple, move the complexity to the _Capabilities_.

-Each Generator exposes the following public API:

-### apply( applyGenerator, resources, targetDir, props )

-When called this method allows the Generator to make changes to the user's project pointed at by `targetDir` and to the OpenShift/K8s Resources list that get passed in as `resources`.
-Files can be copyied and/or generated.
-It's also possible to update already pre-existing files (for example add new dependencies a Maven POM file).
-When the _Generator_ also needs new Resources to be created in the user's OpenShift project it can add them to the list that gets passed in and in the end that will be sent to OpenShift.
-The `props` is an object with properties required by the Generator.
-These properties are passed on by the Capabilities.

-### info( )

-Returns the contents of the local `info.json` file as an object.

 ## Capabilities

 Capabilities are modules that bundle one or more generators to add a set of features to a user's project that